 Silos, also in Burgos, is home to a famous monastery (Monastery of Silos).
 Santo Domingo de Silos is located near Covarrubias and on the way you will be able to enjoy the fantastic Yecla gorge.
 Silos monastery became very famous in Spain due to the music sung by the monks.

 This small medieval village quenched on the top of a hill could well be part of any medieval movie.
 On the rough end of the hill stands the fascinating castle of the Duke of Frias.
 Frias is located halfway from Burgos and the Basque country region.

 As in the case of some of these fascinating villages, cars are not allowed in La Alberca.
 The architecture of this village in La Sierra de Francia in the province of Salamanca is outstanding, with many ancient half-timber houses.
 La Alberca is not far from Guijuelo, one of Spain´s best places to enjoy Jamón ibérico, and since it is located in the middle of a natural park it offers great hiking opportunities.

-Time seems still in this par of Leon.
-Located near Astorga in an area known as La Magaratería, this village with cobbled streets is the perfect place to enjoy the typical stew from Leon: cocido Maragato.
+Time seems still in this part of Leon.
+Located near Astorga in an area known as La Magaratería, this village with cobbled streets is the perfect place to enjoy the typical stew from Leon: Cocido Maragato.

-Located in the province of Albacete in Castilla la Mancha is with no doubt one of Spain´s most amazing villages and probably one of the best-hidden gems in the country.
+Located in the province of Albacete in Castilla la Mancha is without a doubt one of Spain´s most amazing villages and probably one of the best-hidden gems in the country.
 A look from the distance is enough to enjoy a village that literally clings to the cliff.